 Problem: You spend too much time context-switching between different business tools—chat, email, spreadsheets, and more.

 Solution: Manage your work in a central source of truth that’s able to integrate your business toolkit to avoid switching between apps.

-Did you know that the average employee switches between 10 tools per day?
-When your work is scattered and hard to find, you spend precious, non-productive work time simply toggling between tools on the search for the right information.
-If you have the context for your work in one tool, the work itself happening in a second tool, and any communication about that work stored in a third place, simply accessing the information you need to get work done becomes a huge drain on your workplace productivity.
+Did you know that the average employee switches between 9 tools per day?
+When your work is scattered and hard to find, you spend precious, non-productive work time simply toggling between tools to find the right information.
+If you have the context for your work in one tool, the work itself happening in a second tool, and any communication about that work stored in a third place, simply accessing the information you need to get work done becomes a huge drain on your productivity levels.